Updated: Jul 26

 Let’s work on getting everyone back on track while the weather is warm, schedules are loose, and everyone is (seemingly) happy…especially, if you are planning to go on vacation soon.

 1. If your schedule is off, try to get back to a consistent schedule before you leave for vacation.
-Keeping to a regular schedule is key to a happy baby, toddler, and parents.
+Keeping to a regular schedule is key to a happy baby, toddler, and parent.

 2. Plan ahead for your trip.
 If you have toddlers or older children, pack lots of toys and games that will keep them occupied while traveling.
 Books, iPads, markers and paper, stickers, anything that your child loves at home that is easily transportable.
 For babies, pack their comfort items, some board books, and any teething toys.